 Alexandria Schools Trust: a history

-The Alexandria Schools Trust (AST) was formed in the 1950s, in Alexandria, Egypt; in 2011, AST merged with Education Development Trust and we continue to use the trust’s ringfenced funds to fulfil its founding mission: to promote and maintain the teaching of the English language and culture in the Middle East.
+In 2014 the Alexandria Schools Trust (AST) merged with Education Development Trust and we continue to use the trust’s ringfenced funds to fulfil its founding mission: to promote and maintain the teaching of the English language and culture to children and young people of school age in the Middle East.

 A history of Alexandria

 The cosmopolitan city of Alexandria in the first half of the twentieth century had a mixture of cultures, and comprised Greek, Italian, French and British settlers.
 Between 1900 and 1940, the influential British community in Alexandria founded the three original schools upon which AST came to be based.
 The reason was to provide a British style of education for the children of prominent families from all backgrounds within the city.
 The Foreign Office supported the notion; offering a choice to parents alongside the French, Greek, Italian and German schools that had already become established in the city.

 The Alexandria Schools Trust comprised three schools with differing origins.
 Victoria College for Boys opened in 1902 set up with funds from wealthy British residents.
 In 1940, a boarding branch of the school opened in Cairo and became fully independent in 1948.
 The schools became the preferred choice for the sons of prominent Egyptian and Arab families throughout the Middle East.
 The British Boys’ School opened in 1928, again with donations from British families with most pupils coming from the Maltese community.The English Girls’ College was founded in 1935, when the British community had recognised that a school for girls was needed so as not to lag behind other cultures.
 It provided education for a selective group of girls and academic standards were high.

 A time of change for the schools